CtrlK

 Specificity

-Lists multiple concrete actions — 'Build, register, and gate', 'Scaffold HTTPS tools with JSON Schema interfaces', 'gate access via NFT ownership, subscriptions, trait gating, or x402 pay-per-call (USDC)', 'call gated tools' — matching the top anchor for specific concrete actions.
+Lists multiple concrete actions — 'Scaffold HTTPS tools with JSON Schema interfaces', 'register them onchain', 'gate access via NFT ownership, subscriptions, trait gating, or x402 pay-per-call', 'call gated tools' — with comprehensive coverage of the skill's surface.

 Completeness